PalaashAgrawal/MPPT-using-AI-Techniques/README.md

 sin(x)
 cos(x)

-After which , the data was normalized
+After which , the data was normalized.

-NN training
+NN training.
 The model utilizes a stacked ensemble Neural Network model, which trains on 2 levels.

 Level0:

 function mapping from input to output.
 Operating Voltage and Current were trained on two separate, but identical Neural Network Models Activation Function?
 None
 Backpropagation method? fmincg

                         Minimize a continuous differentialble multivariate function
-                        Copyright ,Carl Edward Rasmussen,2002
+                        Copyright ,Carl Edward Rasmussen,2002.

                         The Polack-Ribiere flavour of conjugate gradients is used to compute search directions, and a line search using quadratic and cubic polynomial approximations and the Wolfe-Powell stopping criteria is used together with the slope ratio method